Reydan46/NetBox/readme.md

 ---

-1. How to get SALT to encrypt passwords
+1. How to get SALT to encrypt passwords (NETBOX_PASSWORD_SALT)

 ```
 from cryptography.fernet import Fernet
 key = Fernet.generate_key()
 ```

-2. How to get an encrypted password to use in devices.csv
+2. How to get an encrypted password to use in devices.csv (enc_password)

 ```
 from cryptography.fernet import Fernet